 Skin scrapes are sometimes required to look for mites which can sometimes hide in the deeper skin layers.
 This is a simple procedure whereby a blunted blade is used to scratch the surface of the skin to obtain a sample from the deeper layers of the skin.
 This is then examined in house under the microscope.

-Skin biopsies to identify allergic dog skin conditions
+Skin biopsies to exclude non-allergic skin conditions

 Skin biopsies are sometimes required in more complex cases to allow thorough examination of the full skin tissue.
-This allows differentiation of allergies from some other dog skin conditions – such as immune conditions.
+This allows differentiation of allergies from some other skin conditions – such as immune conditions.
 This is a quick procedure performed under sedation.